This Healthy Diet Plan Will Jumpstart Your Weight Loss Goals, According to a Nutritionist

 Diet meal plan for weight loss

 This is not a deprivation diet.
-This meal plan is designed to allow you to begin consistently eating nutritious, balanced meals.
+This healthy meal plan is designed to allow you to begin consistently eating nutritious, balanced meals.
 Rather than focusing on a dated calorie restriction approach, the plan prioritizes clean eating, macro balance, fiber-rich foods, hydration, and portions that support the healthy weight of a typical active woman.

 In other words, the meals, snacks, and water included should leave you feeling satisfied and energized.
 And, if you’ve been eating more than your body needs, the healthy balance should allow your clothes to fit a little better, without leaving you grumpy and undernourished.